Physical Therapy Assistant

 We've received a lot of questions about PTA's in home health care...

-Keep them and nurture them and you both will deliver the finest quality of care.
+nurture them and lead by example.
+Help each other deliver the finest quality of care.

 Your comments, concerns and questions about the vague PT/PTA team in home health care will benefit others wondering the same things.